 Dr Aditi Jeanette Ruth Holden MA, ND

-Being brought up in rural queer community, lent to an early understanding of what it meant to live outside of cultural norms, to know homophobia via association to community/family, and at a early age witnessed the effects of oppression, later coming to understand it as a root of disease.
+Being brought up in rural queer community, in a very conservative area of Canada, lent to an early understanding of what it meant to live outside of cultural norms, to know homophobia via association to community/family, and at a early age witnessed the effects of oppression, later coming to understand it as a root of disease.

-Along with a love of travel, and a love for anyone who walked/thought/expressed themselves outside of the lines – she discovered the subject of Anthropology.
-This fascination had her completing an Honors Degree with a focus on First Nation Social Studies/Contemporary Representation in Media, as well as a Masters Degree in Medical Anthropology (including research in the social/cultural context of disease) straight out of high school.
+Along with a love of travel, and a love for anyone who walked/thought/expressed themselves outside of mainstream norms, she became passionate about Anthropology and cross cultural lenses.
+Straight out of high school she completed an Honors Degree First Nation Studies/Contemporary Representation in Media at Dalhousie University, and then a Masters Degree in Medical Anthropology (including research in the social/cultural context of disease).

-In 2005, a year in chaotically mystical India, changed her life, and after completing 500 hours of Yoga teacher training, spending 6 months in ashram, and was gifted the name Aditi ‘the living dynamis of the mother’.
+In 2005, a year in chaotically mystical India, changed her life.
+After completing 500 hours of Yoga teacher training, and spending 6 months in ashram, she was gifted the name Aditi ‘the living dynamis of the mother’.
 Since none of her Indian friends could pronounce ‘Jeanette’ with ease, the name stuck.
-From there, her passion for grass roots accessible healing, for plants as food & medicine, for Ayurveda & the elements, for meditation (she has completed over 10 Vipassana sits), then landed her into the desire to bring all of this together: Naturopathic Medical College -no less than 4500 school hours in western holistic medical training- graduating in 2009.
+From there, her passion for grass roots accessible healing, for plants as food & medicine, for Ayurveda & the Elements, for meditation (she has completed over 10 Vipassana sits), then landed her into the desire to bring all of this together: Naturopathic Medical College, with no less than 4500 school hours in western holistic medical training, graduating in 2009.

-If you don’t find her in her garden, with her honeybees, or in her greenhouse clinic- expect that she is somewhere appreciating the ocean, the forest, hands in a weaving loom/learning a new instrument, or in faraway land hoping to learn something that will help her serve you, serve healing for us all.
+If you don’t find her in her garden, with her honeybees, or in her greenhouse clinic with her familiar cat, expect that she is somewhere appreciating Ocean or Forest with her pup Honey Star, or hands in a weaving loom/learning a new instrument, or in faraway land hoping to learn something that will help her serve you, serve healing for us all.

 Always hoping to be a part of making beauty and creating peace in the world.